Engage with your learners

 - Run a seasonal sale or temporary deal in conjunction with a holiday

 - Quote real learner feedback (after asking for permission) about the courses you want to promote

 This lets you privately communicate with your learners or other instructors.
 When you send a direct message, learners receive an in-product message.
 Depending on their settings, they may also receive an email.
 Learn more about sending direct messages and about Udemy direct message rules and guidelines.

 This is an in-product forum where your learners registered for your course can ask questions, read your responses, and respond to one another.
 You can also pin or highlight frequently asked questions.
 Learn more about how to feature questions.

 A clear and compelling subject line can draw the attention of your students and prompt them to open and read your messages.
 Follow these rules to write impactful subject lines for your announcement and promotional emails:

-- Give your students a compelling reason to open the email but avoid overused words like free, sale, % off.
-Overused words often trigger spam filters.
-Instead, use the occasion or time of year (like a birthday, a personal achievement, or a holiday).
+- Give your learners a compelling reason to open the email but avoid overused words that may trigger spam filters like free, sale, % off.
+Instead, use the occasion or time of year (birthday, a personal achievement, or a holiday)

-- Avoid using same subject lines multiple times.
-This might make your students lose interest in your emails.
-Test different subject lines.
+- Avoid using the same subject lines multiple times.
+This might make your learners lose interest in your emails